jdtshin/Cyclistic/README.md

 ## Introduction
 Hello!
 My name is Justin Shin this is my Data Analysis Case Study Project.

-This README file is to provide documentation of my work process for the data preparation, processing, and analysis portion of the overall project.
+This README file is to provide documentation of my work process, as well as a *basic* overview of the steps taken to prepare, process, and analyze the data.

+For a more detailed and comprehensive report on my data analysis case study project, please *click here*.

-I will be creating a blog post or portfolio website in order to provide a comprehensive and detailed report on the project as a whole.
-(In Progress)
+*Note: I will be creating a blog post or portfolio website in order to provide a comprehensive and detailed report on the project as a whole.
+(In Progress)*

-Technologies used for data preparation, processing, and analysis:
+Technologies used for data preparation, processing, analysis, and visualization:
 * Microsoft Excel
 * Microsoft SQL Server
 * Tableau Public

 ## Data Source:

-This project uses Cyclistic's historical trip data to analyze and identify trends.
+This project uses Cyclistic's historical trip data.
 The datasets used for this project were provided by **Motivate International Inc.**.
 The datasets are public data that are appropriate for the purposes of this case study.

-*Note: Data Privacy issues prohibit accessing rider's personally identifiable information.
-As such, I am unable to connect pass purhcases to credit card numbers to determine if casual riders lived in the Cyclistic service area or if they have purchased multiple single passes.*
+*Note: Data Privacy issues prohibit accessing rider's personally identifiable information.*

 ## Data Preparation and Processing:
 1. Downloaded the datasets for May 3, 2022 to June 8, 2023 from **Motivate International Inc.**.
 2. Created a folder to house the files from the dataset using appropriate file-naming conventions.
 3. Created subfolders for the files in order to have a copy of the original dataset.
-4. Converted each .CSV file into an .XSL file to prepare for data cleaning.
+4. Converted each .CSV file into an .XSL file to prepare for data cleaning in MS Excel.

 ### Microsoft Excel:
 For each .XSL file (12 total):